DesktopMan/desticli/README.md

 ## Configuration

-Only PSN authentication is supported at the moment.
-Xbox Live might come later.

-Required: Copy _config.example_ to _config.py_ and fill in the the fields.
+Copy _config.example_ to _config.py_ and fill in the the fields.
 Only API key and display name is required.
 Get the API key at:

 https://www.bungie.net/en/user/api